Support for children who are Looked After or Adopted from care

 Some fostered children may be eligible for 30 hours childcare

-All children are eligible for 15 universal hours of free childcare.
+All children are eligible for 15 universal hours of funded childcare.

 Children in foster care may be eligible for 30 hours of childcare if it is consistent with their care plan and foster carers are in paid work outside of their role as a foster parent.